ledgerconnect/steemconnect.js/README.md

 Parameters:
 - __state__: Data that will be passed to the callbackURL for your app after the user has logged in.

-After logging in, SC2 will redirect the user to the "redirect_uri" specified in the login url above and add the following query string parameters for your app to use:
+After logging in, SteemConnect will redirect the user to the "redirect_uri" specified in the login url above and add the following query string parameters for your app to use:
 - __access_token__: This is the oauth2 access token that is required to make any Steem API calls on behalf of the current user.
-Once you have this you need to tell the SC2 SDK to use it by either specifying it as a parameter to the init() method call or by calling sc2.setAccessToken([accessToken]).
+Once you have this you need to tell the SteemConnect.js to use it by either specifying it as a parameter to the init() method call or by calling sc2.setAccessToken([accessToken]).
 - __expires_in__: The number of seconds until the access token expires.
 - __username__: The username of the current user.